 Announcing the commission last month, Bloomberg vowed that, “Every issue will be on the table, and every voice will be heard.”
 The commission’s chair, CUNY chancellor Matthew Goldstein, has said he’s been given no specific to-do list from City Hall.
 But there are hints of what the review—the fourth during Bloomberg’s tenure—might focus on.

 A City Hall statement says the commission is charged with “examining the changes made by the 1988 and 1989 Charter Revision Commissions, and other subsequent changes, in light of the lessons learned over the past two decades and the new challenges and opportunities that have since arisen. “

 Those late 1980s revisions—among the 12 remakes to the charter since the city consolidated in 1898—significantly reduced the powers of the borough presidents and the public advocate.
 There are perennial calls by candidates, editorial boards and others to eliminate both offices.
 Bloomberg has consistently sought major cuts in the public advocate’s budget.

 The charter review is also widely expected to examine term limits, which the City Council in late 2008 extended from two terms to three, overriding two public referenda.

 In addition, the commission could reevaluate the city’s land use process.
-In a non-partisan elections, which the mayor tried to implement in a 2003 charter revision.
+In a position paper released last month, the Pratt Center for Community Development said that, “The City Charter’s aspiration to community-based planning has not been fulfilled,” and called for the charter review to bolster the independence of community boards and the City Planning Commission.
+Other reformers want the commission to consider non-partisan elections, which the mayor tried to implement in a 2003 charter revision.
 Voters rejected that proposal, but passed charter changes that Bloomberg sought in 2002 and 2005.